-What are those 11 herbs and spices?
+What is the recipe for those 11 herbs and spices?
 How does that cola taste that way?
 How did they come up with my credit score?

-It may seem like Fair Isaac, the company behind the FICO Credit Score, is as secretive as KFC and Coca-Cola when it comes to its credit score recipe, but there are apparently some credit score myths we now have confirmation aren't true.
+It may seem like Fair Isaac, the company behind the FICO Credit Score, is as secretive as KFC and Coca-Cola when it comes to its credit score recipe; however, there are some credit score myths we know are not true.

 An article written by Farnoosh Torabi in August 2015 on Chase.com included information from Ethan Dornhelm, senior principal scientist at FICO.
 Yes, apparently it takes a scientist to understand how a credit score is tabulated.